PedramPejman/CS2110-eclipse/README.md

 sidebar.

 Remember, Google is your friend.
 If you have any questions, please try to find a similar question on StackOverFlow.com before asking other people - 9/10, any question you have has been asked and answered on there.
+Android is EXTREMELY nice about giving you meaningful error messages.
+They can be found in the console or logcat, depending on the type of the error.
+If you do not understand the error message, Google it and 9/10, you will get 10+ EXACT matches.
+Then read the highest rated solution and apply it to your situation.
+It may take a bit of time.. but this is basically coding 101 :/
 Setting up coding environments sucks - there is no way around it.
 I'm sorry I can't be of that much help in this particular process, but like I said, any problem you encounter has been answered.
-It's just a matter of you digging around and finding it..fun fun fun! :)
+It's just a matter of you digging around and finding an answer to it..fun fun fun! :)

 Happy coding!